Image

 The series is coordinated with graduate seminars on critical theory across multiple departments but is open to all faculty, students, and others who may wish to join.
 Please note that the lectures will not be live-streamed for remote viewers, though some may be recorded (pending speaker permission).
 You can access previous MCT lectures in our video collections.

 For participants not enrolled in one of the affiliated courses, see the Box folder of corresponding readings for each lecture (available soon).
 To access the box folder, please email us for the password.
 To see the poster in a larger format, click here.
 For more information, including the password to access the readings, please email Unit-for-Criticism@illinois.edu.
+If you require screen reader-friendly PDFs, please email the Unit at least two weeks in advance of the lecture so that we can work with DRES to convert files.

 Schedule